 For the first 3.25 billion years of life history on Earth, Earth lacked the atmospheric oxygen to support animals either on land or in the oceans.
 However, 575 million years ago the oxygen sinks filled up enough that the atmospheric oxygen level suddenly jumped up from about 1% to 8%.
 This sudden rise coincided with the Avalon explosion of animals in the oceans.
 At 543 million years ago, the oxygen level jumped up again, rising from 8 to 10%.
 Coincident with this rise was the Cambrian explosion of complex animals in the oceans.
 At 205 million years ago, the oxygen level jumped up from about 10% to 18–20%.
 This level was high enough to sustain warm-blooded birds and mammals.

-The present atmospheric oxygen level of 21% is kept stable by a delicate balance between photosynthetic plants that produce atmospheric oxygen and animals, fires, and decaying organic matter than consume oxygen.
+The present atmospheric oxygen level of 21% is kept stable by a delicate balance between photosynthetic plants that produce atmospheric oxygen and animals, fires, and decaying organic matter that consume oxygen.
 This level is optimal for humans and human civilization for the following reasons:

 - Even a slightly higher atmospheric oxygen level would ignite many more wild fires, destroying valuable timber and grass resources and filling the atmosphere with pollutants, ash, and dust that impair respiration.